fhunleth/midi_synth/README.md

 ## Installation

-This project uses [Git LFS](https://git-lfs.github.com/) so to install it first before cloning the repository.

 Eventually this project will be multiplatform, but right now it only runs on Linux w/ PulseAudio.
 If you're running Ubuntu or probably most other mainstream distributions, you should be ok.